 They will be spayed once they are 6 months old and are looking for a loving adoptive home together.
 Email us if you would like more info on this lovely pair!

 Meet Licorice, one of the “103” that was seized by the SPCA after being kept in horrid conditions and being raised for meat.
 The young bun who is eager to learn with ever sweet and easy going temperament.
-After she met her foster mom and learned quick that some human are good and safe.
-She gives her foster mom lots of binkies each night while exploring news things in a bedroom with her super cute behaviour and gentle kisses!!
+After he met his foster mom and learned quick that some human are good and safe.
+He gives his foster mom lots of binkies each night while exploring news things in a bedroom.
 Licorice is a brave bunny and not afraid of dogs or loud barks.
-Licorice could be very independent when her foster mom is busy during the day, but she always ready to give foster mom a warm welcome back kiss. she is very affectionate.
+Licorice could be very independent when his foster mom is busy during the day, but he is always ready to give his foster mom a warm welcome back kiss.
+He is very affectionate.

 Olive is one of the 103 rabbits seized after being raised for meat in horrible conditions.